 Rapid supply chain changes and a laundry list of operational challenges have caused an increasing need for reliable, real-time data in the warehouse.
 Luckily, RFID technology has proven beneficial for facilities looking to make data collection more efficient, streamlined, and accurate.
 RFID also provides inherent benefits over barcode and manual data collection methods such as:

-- No line of sight required in many use cases
+- No line of sight is required in many use cases.

 - Scalable read ranges with LF, HF, and UHF tags.

 - Faster reading of multiple tags with one scan.

 - Flexible tag positioning, perfect for reading every item on a pallet.

 - Functionality inside and outside of the warehouse, even in harsh environments.

 By using RF technology, warehouses can execute workflows with improved speed, accuracy, and efficiency.
 With more efficient processes, facilities boost throughput in addition to lowering their operating costs.

 Keep reading to learn the top 5 benefits of using RFID in the warehouse!